davidfrisch/dataEng1CW/setup_guide.md

 --db-pass <db_pass>
 ```

+If it fails because the ansible ping fails, fix the issue and run the script again.

-This script creates the file `ansible/custom_vars.yml` with your custom variables.
+This script creates the file `ansible/custom_vars.yml`, install ansible and test the connection to the VMs.

 ## Dependencies Installation